Christian Bassedas

 Christian Gustavo Bassedas (born 16 February 1973) is an Argentine former footballer who played as a midfielder.
-He is currently the sport director of Chilean club Audax Italiano.

 Bassedas made 267 appearances for Vélez Sársfield, giving him the eleventh most appearances in club history.
 He is currently the head coach of UAI Urquiza.

 Career

 Club

 Bassedas is a product of Vélez Sársfield youth divisions, club where he debuted professionally on 3 March 1991.
 He was an important part of Vélez most successful years during the 1990s.
 He won four national championships with the club, and five international (including the 1994 Intercontinental Cup, where he was a starter in the 2–0 victory over A.C.
 Milan).

 In 2000, he joined English FA Premier League club Newcastle United for £3,500,000.
 He played for them in the period 2000–2003, though on loan to Tenerife briefly during the 2001–02 season.
 He scored once in the league for Newcastle in a 3–1 defeat at Chelsea in January 2001.

 In 2003, he joined Argentine Newell's Old Boys, but after two months of pre-season training he decided to retire from football at the age of 30.

 He later worked for Fox Sports en Latinoamérica as a commentator on FA Premier League matches.